 With the goal of more effective and strategic use of federal funds in districts, TEA has developed the Specialized Application Negotiation and Technical Assistance (SANTA) program.
-SANTA is a new support available exclusively to SGS Network districts that will involve extensive collaboration between districts' federal programs staff and TEA.
+Led by the Department of Contracts, Grants, and Financial Administration, SANTA is a new support available exclusively to SGS Network districts that will involve thoughtful collaboration between districts' federal programs staff and TEA.

 TEA will provide each district historical data of its federal fund expenditures (by class-object code) and carryover amounts.
-This will allow a district and its advisors to better analyze its historical use of federal grant funds and determine if those uses have been effective and aligned to the district's strategic priorities and student outcome goals.
+This will allow a district and its advisors to better analyze its historical use of federal grant funds and determine if those uses have been effective and are aligned to the district's strategic priorities and student outcome goals.